adieyal/sd-dynamic-prompts/docs/tutorial.md

 ## Variants

 What if we wanted an image of a platinum ring as well?
-We can using Dynamic Prompts variant syntax, e.g.
+We can use the Dynamic Prompts variant syntax, e.g.

     A diamond ring set on a {gold|platinum} band.